paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `kolleseseisdescr`

 #### NOTES
-- Position on the pages or on the roll (use 'K+number' identifies the kolleseis: K1, K2, etc.)
+-	Direction (horizontal or vertical) and position (ascending or descending) of the *kollēseis* on the pages or on the rolls (we use 'K+number' to identify the *kollēseis*: K1, K2, etc.), identification and dimensions of the reconstructed rolls and *kollēmata* (‘k+number’ is used to identify the *kollēmata*, e.g. k1, k2, etc.).
 - DB id: `tracesnotes`

 #### NUMBER OF KOLLĒMATA